 - build and maintain strong muscles as you get older

-If you are just starting out, using a weight lifting machine may be safer than dumbbells.
-As you increase your muscle fitness, you may want to add free weight exercises.
+If you are just starting out, using a weightlifting machine may be safer than dumbbells.
+As you get fit, you may want to add free-weight exercises with dumbbells.

 Proper form is very important when lifting weights.
-You may want to schedule a session with a personal trainer to learn what exercises to do and how to do them safely.
-You may need to check with your health insurer about whether this service is covered by your plan.
+You may hurt yourself if you don’t lift weights properly.
+You may want to schedule a session with a certified fitness professional to learn which exercises to do and how to do them safely.
+Check with your health insurer about whether your health plan covers these services.

-If you decide to buy a home gym, check its weight rating (the number of pounds it can support) to make sure it is safe for you.
+If you decide to buy a home gym, check how much weight it can support to make sure it is safe for you.

 Mind and body exercise

-Your local fitness center may also offer classes like yoga, tai chi, or Pilates.
+Your local hospital or fitness, recreation, or community center may offer classes such as yoga, tai chi, or Pilates.
+You also may find some of these workouts online and can download them to a computer, smart phone, or other device.
 These types of activities may help you